x

 Maintain all vital documents

 Something many people leave off their fire evacuation list is ID and important documents.
-If you have to evacuate, it’s important to have a copy of your insurance policies, ID, birth certificates, social security cards, health insurance info, etc. Replacing these items can be difficult without at least a paper copy.
-You can also take pictures with your phone or scan and save them to a USB drive.
+This includes a copy of your insurance policies, ID, birth certificates, social security cards, health insurance info, and so on.
+Note that replacing these items can be difficult without at least a paper copy.

 Inform and prepare your family for the worst

-Older kids and adults need to know where supplies are so they can acquire them during an emergency.
+For older kids and adults, let them know where supplies are so they can acquire them during an emergency.
 Ideally, you should type up your plan and keep a laminated copy where anyone can access it.
-Create an easy-to-understand fire evacuation list as part of the plan so that packing can start as soon as you’re aware of potential danger.

 Defending Your Property from Wildfires